185 Bounty Hunters Lane

 Our services include qualitative and quantitative analysis depending on the needed data quality assessments.

-For our work in Colorado, most of our clients are Realtors and Home Buyers who want a cursory evaluation to determine if the property is a methlab or contaminated with methamphetamine.
+For our work in Colorado, most of our clients are Realtors and Home Buyers who want a BMS to determine if the property is a methlab or contaminated with methamphetamine.
 Typically to perform this assessment, FACTs performs a visual inspection of the property and collects quantitative samples from strategic locations.

-In Colorado, the assessment work complies with the Colorado Real Estate Transaction statutes found in CRS §38-35.7-103(2)(a).
 In addition to sampling, there are many visual clues that can indicate a property was used as a drug lab.

 Preliminary Assessment